SAP-samples/cloud-espm-cloud-native/README.md

 	* Again POST some data using `http://localhost:9993/sale.svc/api/v1/salesOrders/` , as Bounded Queue mechanism has been implemented, it will insert the sales order in Queue instead of throwing an error and returns an acknowledgement in the console. e.g.
 	`The message with correlation ID 8f698df8-d5e1-484a-8743-23f5875c1d71 was acknowledged by the broker`
 	* Go to the folder where PostgreSQL is installed and navigate to the bin folder and start the database by running this command `pg_ctl.exe -D "C:\Program Files\PostgreSQL\10\data" start` in your terminal/command line.
-	* Now as Db is up, the Worker will pick the job from Queue and push it into DB, verify it by hitting `http://localhost:9993/sale.svc/api/v1/salesOrders/` .
+	* Now as the database is up, the Worker will pick the job from queue and push it into database, verify it by hitting `http://localhost:9993/sale.svc/api/v1/salesOrders/` .

 ### Unit Isolation